9th April 2026: Official Opening Confirmed

 February 21, 2026 – Parkrun Announcement

-The Kesgrave parkrun team announced fabulous changes for the area.
-Due to the construction, parkrun will be postponed for approx 8 weeks to ensure safety.
-The team praised the Town Council for the close collaboration and planning.
+Due to construction, parkrun will be postponed for approx 8 weeks to ensure safety.

 December 2025 – Final Revised Design Approved

-East Suffolk Council approved revised plans, allowing for a more challenging track layout and improved drainage.
+East Suffolk Council approved revised plans, allowing for a more challenging track layout.

 “The Town Council is delighted...
 We are excited to work with Guy, Tru7, and Clark & Kent in the new year.”